SystemsGenetics/EnTAPnf/README.md

 ## Credits

-systemsgenetics/entap-nf was originally the AnnoTater workflow written by Stephen Ficklin, Josh Burns, Mitch Greer and Sai Oruganti.
-The team joined forces with the [EnTAP](https://github.com/harta55/EnTAP) team to consolidate efforts and support tool development for EnTAP.
+EnTAP-nf was originally named AnnoTater and was written by the [Ficklin Computational Biology Team](http://ficklinlab.cahnrs.wsu.edu/) at [Washington State University](http://www.wsu.edu).
+Originally it was anticipated that it would provide very similar functionality as EnTAP, developed by the [Wegrzyn Plant Computational Genomics Lab](http://plantcompgenomics.com/) at the [University of Connecticut](http://www.uconn.edu).
+Rather than develop a competing workflow, AnnoTater was renamed to EnTAP-nf and incorporates EnTAP to provide the high-quality in-silico annotations.
+EnTAP-nf brings scalability to EnTAP.

-Development of EnTAP-nf was funded by the U.S. National Science Foundation Award #1659300.
-It was funded separately from EnTAP stand-alone tool.
+Development of EnTAP-nf was funded by the U.S. National Science Foundation (NSF) Award [#1659300](https://www.nsf.gov/awardsearch/showAward?AWD_ID=1659300&HistoricalAwards=false).
+It was funded separately from the EnTAP stand-alone tool.
 Please see the [EnTAP](https://entap.readthedocs.io/en/latest/) documentation for its funding sources.

 ## Contributions and Support